JanneRemes/VulkanDemos/README.md

 - **03 - Double Buffering**

   This demo shows how to enhance Demo 02 to do double buffering, so that the CPU can generate the next frame while the GPU renders/presents the previous one.

+- **04 - Push Constants**

+  This demo adds Push Constants to Demo 03, to display a simple animation.